How to grill the perfect steak

-As we head into summer, it’s time to perfect your grilling technique.
+As the summer comes to an end, it’s time to get your last-minute grilling in.

 We reached out to professional chef David Mawhinney of Haven’s Kitchen in New York to talk about the best cuts of steak to grill, as well as how to temper, season, and finish your meats.